pmanolak/docs/en/appendices/5-3-migration-guide.rst

   directories as array keys and files as lists under each directory.
 - Commands can now implement ``getGroup()`` to customize how commands are grouped in ``bin/cake -h`` output.
+- ``CommandCollection::replace()`` was added.
+This method allows you to replace an existing command in the collection without needing to remove and re-add it.
+  This is particularly useful when using ``autoDiscover`` and you want to replace a command with a customized version.

 Core
 ----